 This is invaluable knowledge that can help you improve your website one iteration after the other.

-How to Use Session Replay like a Pro
+How to Use Session Recordings like a Pro

 The hard part is to ask the right questions before you take a look at any of your session recordings.
 Then, if you look closely enough, the answer will be right in front of your eyes.